Healthcare Training Institute

 and sometimes that is returning to her battering spouse.

-next track, we will look at Countertransference and ways a therapist can protect
+next section, we will look at Countertransference and ways a therapist can protect

 his or herself while treating battering relationships.